 Your Hydropool hot tub features adjustable airflow on specific hydrotherapy jets.
-To reduce the flow: turn the handle on the air control clockwise.
+To stop the flow: push the toggle button to the off position.
 When it hits the stop, the air is closed, and airflow will be restricted.
-To increase the flow: turn the handle on the air control counter-clockwise.
+To turn on the flow: push the toggle button to the on position.
 When it hits the stop, the air control is fully opened.
 For maximum operating efficiency, the air controls must remain closed when your hot tub is not in use.